jeanguyomarch/pass/README.md

 ----------------

 * A file `~/.cryptofile` is an EET file that contains a password for a given key.
 It is possible to encrypt it using the eet encryption.
-* pass -l : lists the keys for passwords
-* pass -s : give statistics on the file
-* pass -a <key> : Add the key for a password.
-The password will be asked safely later, and also the cipher key if you want to encrypt it
-* pass -k <key> : Get a password at key.
-The cipher key will be safely prompted.
-The password will be copy to the clipboard and ready to use.
-If the decryption failed because you mistyped the cipher key, the clipboard will contain junk.
 * pass -h : query help
 * pass -v : query version